 Plot to kill Khalistan supporter in US part of larger conspiracy of planned murders, say prosecutors

-The aim was to kill at least four people in the two countries before June 29, an indictment released by the Department of Justice alleged.
+The aim was to kill at least four people in the United States and Canada before June 29, an indictment released by the Department of Justice alleged.

 An Indian government official’s unsuccessful plot to assassinate a Sikh separatist leader in New York was part of a larger conspiracy to kill someone in California and at least three other people in Canada, the United States Department of Justice has said.